-Performance logging plug-ins
+Performance logging plug-in

-The performance logging component includes the following plug-ins:
+The performance logging component includes the following plug-in:

-Table 5: Performance Logging Plug-ins
+Table 6: Performance Logging Plug-in

 Plug-in Description Response monitor Monitors response times of requests as they pass through the Artix binding chains.
 Performs the same function for Artix as the response time logger does for Orbix.
 Collector Periodically collects data from the response monitor plug-in and logs the results.